QualiTorque/torque-start-environment/README.md

     # using the following pattern <BlueprintName>-build-<RunNumber>
     sandbox_name: demo-sb

-    # [Optional] Your Torque account name.
-The account name is your subdomain in the Torque URL.
-    # If set, an action prints (to the workflow log) a link to the sandbox.
-    torque_account: demo-acct

-    # [Optional] Run the blueprint version from a remote Git branch.
-If not provided, the branch
-    # currently connected to Torque will be used.
-    branch: development

     # [Optional] You can provide the blueprint's inputs as a comma-separated list of key=value
     # pairs.
 For example: key1=value1, key2=value2.
     inputs: 'PORT=8080,AWS_INSTANCE_TYPE=m5.large'

-    # [Optional] A comma-separated list of artifacts per application.
-These are relative to the
-    # artifact repository's root defined in Torque.
-Example: appName1=path1, appName2=path2.
-    artifacts: 'flask-app=artifacts/latest/flask_app.tar.gz,mysql=artifacts/latest/mysql.tar.gz'

     # [Optional] Set the timeout to wait (in minutes) for the sandbox to become active.
 If not set, an
     # action just starts a sandbox and returns its ID without waiting for 'Active' status.